Cuban War of Independence: Background

-His goal was revolution to achieve independence from Spain.
-Martí lobbied against the U.S. annexation of Cuba, which was desired by some politicians in both the U.S. and Cuba.
-His political orientation was more democratic than it was socialist, and these beliefs shaped the fight for Cuban freedom.
-However, the changes that Marti pushed for never occurred in Cuba because the Americans gained a powerful position over the island after the revolution.
+Martí's goal was to incite a revolution to achieve independence from Spain.
+He also lobbied against the U.S. annexation of Cuba, which was desired by some politicians in both the U.S. and Cuba.
+His overall political orientation fell on the left-wing political spectrum, and these beliefs shaped the fight for Cuban freedom.
+However, the changes that Martí advocated never occurred in Cuba because the United States had gained power in the island after the revolution.

 After deliberations with patriotic clubs across the United States, the Antilles and Latin America, "El Partido Revolucionario Cubano" (The Cuban Revolutionary Party) was in a state of pendency and was affected by a growing fear that the U.S. government would try to annex Cuba before the revolution could liberate the island from Spain.

-Marti contributed to the creation of the party, which was based on his nationalist views, and he empowered the Cuban people with this party.
-The party also helped him patch up relations with other significant revolutionary leaders, such as Maximmo Gomez and Antonio Maceo.
-Additionally, a new trend of aggressive U.S. "influence" was expressed by Secretary of State James G. Blaine's suggestion that all of Central and South America would someday fall to the U.S.:
+Martí had contributed to the creation of the party, which was based on his nationalist political philosophy, and had gained support from both the Cuban émigré population and the country's locals.
+The party also helped him form and conserve relations with other significant revolutionary leaders, such as Máximo Gómez and Antonio Maceo.
+Additionally, a new trend of aggressive U.S. foreign policy was expressed by Secretary of State James G. Blaine's suggestion that all of Central and South America would someday fall to the U.S.:

 "That rich island", Blaine wrote on 1 December 1881, "the key to the Gulf of Mexico, is, though in the hands of Spain, a part of the American commercial system ...
 If ever ceasing to be Spanish, Cuba must necessarily become American and not fall under any other European domination".
-Because the US also had economic interests in Cuba, he also once stated that "our great demand is expansion; I mean expansion of trade with countries where we can find profitable exchanges."
+Because the U.S. also had economic interests in Cuba, he also once stated that "our great demand is expansion; I mean expansion of trade with countries where we can find profitable exchanges."